 1. what's the name you go by and where are you from?

-2. Describe how you fell into this subculture.
-How did you get started?
+2. Describe how you fell into this subculture. what year etc.

 3. who was the biggest influences when you first started?